KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/07-pipews and redirects.md

 ## Pipes & redirects (stdio/stderr)

 ### Standard output ( stdout)
 standard output is a default place for an output to go.
 Generally this is your terminal.
 The Linux operating system has a concept of “a default place for output to go”. shell is constantly monitoring the default output place.
-When your shell sees new output it prints on the screen so that we can read it. other wise it  echo "welcome"  would send “welcome” to that default placefor an output.
+When your shell sees new output it prints on the screen so that we can read it. other wise it  echo "welcome"  would send “welcome” to that default place for an output.

 ### Standard Input (stdin)